 What is Maturity?

-What parents and teens discuss a lot is what is or is not mature.
-Parents and teens do not have the same idea about what maturity means.
+An important topic that parents and teens often discuss is what is, or is not, mature.
+Parents and teens do not have the same idea about what maturity actually means.

 1. Freedom to go, do what you want, when, where, how you want.